Utkanutkan/itoppdemo/index.md

 ## Introduction

 This is the repository for traceability blockchain prototype.
-This repository includes three compoenents.
-Tracegui includes the tracegui application, traceapp includes the traceapi and trace conctract, external includes the code to access the traceapi from another client.
+The repository has three folders.
+Tracegui includes the tracegui application, traceapp includes the traceapi and standardparts contract, external includes the code to access the traceapi from another client.

-The installations were tested on Ubuntu 20.04 LTS with a configuration of 2 GB RAM.
-It is recommended to start with a fresh instalallation of Ubuntu 20.04 LTS.
+The installations were tested on Ubuntu server 20.04 with a configuration of 2 GB RAM.
+It is recommended to start with a fresh instalallation.

 ## Installation